 Choose the Change Picture option.
-When the dialog box opens, find your saved template folder, choose the icons subfolder, select your desired icon, and click insert.
+When the dialog box opens, find your saved template folder.
+Choose the icons subfolder, select your desired icon, and click Insert.

-You can resize, reshape, and recolor all png icons in any way you like using the right-hand side and top menu bars of your program.
+Resize, reshape, and recolor all png icons in any way you like using the right-hand side and top menu bars of your program.

 Finally, let’s talk about other visual elements of your presentation, such as graphs.